October 26, 2021

 Unpacking Student Perceptions of Job Market Competition

 Job seekers hold a lot more sway and power in the current labor market than they did in the past.
 Countless articles have detailed the impacts of the Great Resignation, as employees across various sectors of the economy are seeking better working conditions and employers are struggling to fill open requisitions.
-But our latest research finds that among students recruiting for internships and full-time positions this fall, 65% feel that the job market is more competitive now than it has been in past semesters.
+But our latest research focused on student perceptions of job market competition finds that among students recruiting for internships and full-time positions this fall, 65% feel that the job market is more competitive now than it has been in past semesters.
 How can we explain this disconnect?

 How job applicants come to understand competition in the labor market is a complex issue that sits at the center of research I conducted over the past six years as part of my dissertation work as a PhD student in sociology.
 There’s no one single factor that produces perceptions of competition, but a web of multiple forces that can contribute to making a labor market flush with openings feel deeply constrained.
 Individual preferences, interactions with employers and recruiters, and structural features of the labor market all play a role in this web.